 It is important to plan your finances.
 As a general rule, you should be able to show that you will have at least AUD$2,200 available to you for every month of the exchange.
 You will need to cover your living expenses, including accommodation, travel and food.
 Living costs vary according to your destination.
 Visit the international students sections of the partner institution websites to find out more about the cost of living, specific to each city.

 Tuition fees and enrolment – As an exchange student you do not pay tuition fees to your host university.
 Instead, you continue to pay tuition to ICMS.
 A student exchange program constitutes a full-time workload for both full-time and part-time students.
 During your exchange, you will be enrolled in four subjects at the host university and will pay the normal tuition fee for four subjects to ICMS.
-The subjects you pass at the partner university are credited back to your degree (to a maximum of 12 credit points equivalent to 4 subjects per trimester).
+The subjects you pass at the partner university may be credited back to your degree (to a maximum of 12 credit points equivalent to 4 subjects per trimester).
 The specific marks for each course are not transferred and you will receive no credit for any course that you fail.
-Your transcript simply shows satisfactory for the courses transferred.
+Your transcript simply shows exempt for the courses transferred.
 You will receive a copy of the partner university’s transcript at the end of your exchange.
 Some destinations may require you to pay additional fees.

 How to apply

 - Complete the exchange application form and submit to Student Services.

 - Prepare your study plan and ensure that you receive prior approval for your selected subjects.